 Intimacy is created when two souls manage to touch each other in a very unique way, going past the physical, connecting with the inner core of the other person.
 Of course this process can be uncomfortable, sometimes even painful, as it requires being able to lower our defenses in order for our partners to embrace all aspects of who we are or what we may consider our darkness…only then can a genuine loving relationship merge.
 Only then can we let go of our rigidity, giving way to show our partners all the treasures and wounds locked inside.

 Its hard to believe but a lot of relationships are built on superficial foundations.
 The number of years one is in a relationship or married are not a reflection of whether or not the other person actually knows who the real you is.
-Love is not something one discovers at a specific age, or within a certain amount of years of being married or within a relationship.
-Love is something which happens only when one is willing to show one’ self with all our “good” and “bad” sides.
-Love is realizing and understanding that no matter how painful the road of vulnerability may seem, it is worth exposing our core.
+Mature love is not something one discovers at a specific age, within a certain amount of years of being married or within a relationship.
+Mature love (or real love) takes place, only when one is willing to show self…“good” and “bad” sides.
+Mature love realizes and understands that no matter how painful the road of vulnerability may seem, it is worth the journey.

 There are two ways of being which can be very damaging to our relationships:

 1) Always treating the relationship as if it was a popularity contest, where one is afraid to show the “dark” and “wounded” sides of self out of fear of seeming less confident.

 2) The other can be even more damaging than the first; it occurs when one treats others always with a positive attitude, always cheery and full of “goodness”… yet at home the same person is unrecognizable, treating his/her partner as the enemy, showing no patience or concern for their feelings and ridiculing them as a man or a woman.
 Needless to say, these type of situations are superficial and very damaging.